Gerald W. Hall, WMSPrincipal, Senior Financial Advisor

 Jerry began his financial services career in 1994.
 He worked at MetLife and Merrill Lynch before joining Raymond James Financial Services in 2002 as an investment advisor representative.
 He established his own firm in 2002.
 He joined with James Arcoraci in 2010 to create Comprehensive Wealth Solutions (CWS), then merged CWS into HBKS® in 2016.

 Jerry graduated from Jamestown Business College in 1988 with a degree in business administration and a minor in accounting.
 He holds the Wealth Management Specialist designation.
-He is an active member of the Rotary Club and sits on the boards of directors for Boys and Girls Club of Northern Chautauqua County and the Northern Chautauqua Community Foundation.
+He is an active member of the Rotary Club, Boys and Girls Club of Northern Chautauqua County and the Northern Chautauqua Community Foundation.

 To what do you attribute the success you’ve experienced in your career?